-- 1. The communication is an electronic filing or recording and the Southampton County School Board agrees to accept or send such communication electronically; and - 2.
-If a signature is required on the record or communication by any statute, rule or other applicable law or School Board policy, the electronic signature must conform to the requirements set forth in this policy governing the use of electronic signatures.
+1. The communication is an electronic filing or recording and the Southampton County School Board agrees to accept or send such communication electronically; and signature must conform to the requirements set forth in this policy governing the use of electronic signatures.